-Zwetchgendatschi is a traditional Bavarian plum cake, made with a yeasted base and a special type of plum.
+Zwetchgendatschi is a traditional Bavarian plum cake, made with a sweet yeasted base and a special type of prune plum.
 It’s made vegan here, and lightened up a bit.

 This is the first in a series of guest posts while I’m away at yoga teacher training.

 Meet Sophie, everyone!
 There’s another Sophie later on in the series, but she’s French-Canadian, and this Sophie is German.
 She’s the blogger behind Lucky Star Anise, and one of my favourite online friends.
 (Check out her instagram for extra fun.)

 Her recipes are often northern inspired, but with interesting twists like south Asian or Mediterranean flavours.
 She’s fabulous at vegan-izing traditional recipes, and all of her food is healthy and accessible.
 Take a peek at her blog for some beautiful plant based recipes, with some eggs and dairy thrown in every once in a while.

 P.S.
 This is one of my all time favourite ever cakes, and I was super thrilled when Sophie sent me this!

 Hello!
 I’m so happy to be guest- posting for Alexandra today.
 She has been one of my dearest blogger friends and sources of inspiration ever since I discovered this site.
 I love her recipes and cooking philosophy: simple and healthy but always delicious.

 The recipe I’m sharing here today fits right in: it’s a traditional plum cake from southern Bavaria, with a yeasted dough and topped with streusel.
 This is a vegan version with almond milk and margarine, and raw cane sugar since I love the added flavor it brings.
 The plums used here are a slightly smaller, slightly more sour variety than the regular round ones- but if you can’t find those where you live, normal plums work well enough.